One of the world’s most famous sailing ships has returned to San Diego after 180 years!

 This morning I got a bunch of pics of the festival and all the amazing ships along the Embarcadero.
 But I decided to start off by writing a blog post about the Pilgrim, which has a warm spot in my heart.

 Every so often I reread Two Years Before the Mast, when I get a hankering to revisit the true, very interesting and adventurous tale written by Dana about his difficult voyage around Cape Horn and along the mostly uninhabited California coast as a common sailor.
 For some reason I feel a strange kinship with the author.
-Whenever I enjoy the novel, I always try to envision what his hardy cattle hide trading ship looked like.
+Whenever I enjoy the book, I always try to envision what his hardy cattle hide trading ship looked like.

 Today’s replica of the brig Pilgrim began as a three-masted schooner built in 1945 in Denmark; it was then converted to a brig in 1975 in Portugal.
 Now it’s a floating classroom with the Ocean Institute in Dana Point, California.
 The ship was used in Amistad, a movie directed by Steven Spielberg.
 While no one knows precisely how the original Pilgrim appeared, it quite likely resembled the ship I visited this morning.